ArtemJustArtem/MLE_basic_example/README.md

 INFO - Predictions are saved to <name_of_the_result_file>
 ```

-Use this name to copy the file from container (using local machine's terminal, you will also need to create `results` folder if it's not created yet):
+Use this name to copy the file from container (you will also need to create `results` folder if it's not created yet):

 ```
 docker cp <container_id>:/app/results/<name_of_the_result_file> ./results
 ```

-You can stop running container using:
+## Troubleshooting

+Some Linux users might come across a problem when running Dockerfile in training folder:

 ```
-docker stop <container_id>
+COPY failed: forbidden path outside the build context: ../data/
 ```

+If this problem arises, you can resolve it by editing the dockerfile and subtituting `../data/` for `data/` (you might also need to do that with other paths that include double dots).